sbacchio/lqcd.eu/faqs.rst

   researchers in their activities and meant for public usage can be added to the list of :ref:`Software`.
   You can either contact the :ref:`Web-manager` or :ref:`DIY`.
-For completeness sake, we need a logo of the software, the license, a short (usage) and a longer description and a link to the source-code of the software. **NOTE:** the collaborations are sorted in alphabetic order.
+For completeness sake, we need a logo of the software, the license, a short (usage) and a longer description and a link to the source-code of the software.
+The collaborations are sorted in alphabetic order.

 - **Computing Facilities:** any computing facility providing computer time for research in Lattice Field Theory to the European community can be added to the list of :ref:`Computing Facilities`.
 You can either contact the :ref:`Web-manager` or :ref:`DIY`.